Sharm El Sheikh, Egypt

 The most versatile bifins on the market

-While the CORE Silicone Bifins are not as long as traditional bifins and are softer than any carbon fins on the market, Alexey’s performance in the AIDA Freediving World Cup has proven that these bifins have much to offer in terms of potential and efficiency, both for pool and depth.
-They are an exceptional training tool that help refine the more modern straight-legged finning technique, a must-have item in a freediver’s travel bag, and are also excellent for instructor work and recreational freediving.
+While the CORE Silicone Bifins are not as long as traditional bifins and are softer than any carbon fins on the market, Alexey’s performances in the AIDA Freediving World Cup and 2021 Vertical Blue proved that these bifins have much to offer in terms of potential and efficiency, both for pool and depth.
+They are an exceptional training tool that help refine the more modern straight-legged finning technique and are a must-have item in a freediver’s travel bag, whether they are used for training, instructor work, or recreational diving.

 The exclusive CORE Silicone Bifins pre-sale for Molchanovs Movement members has finished!
-They will officially be launched in July.
-Stay tuned for updates!
+They are officially be launched and you can check them out here!